-Benji Hart is the author of several solo performance pieces, incorporating improvised movement and spoken word.
-Primarily engaged in reframing the Black, queer body as a site of active resistance to systemic violence rather than its passive recipient, these works overtly politicize various Black art forms, envisioning them both historically and currently as tools for simultaneously undoing oppressive structures, and imagining the liberatory ones that might one day take their place.
+Primarily engaged in reframing the Black, queer body as a site of active resistance to systemic violence rather than its passive recipient, Benji Hart’s solo performances overtly politicize Black art forms in both their historic and current contexts.
+Through spoken word and improvised movement, these works envision Black creative practice as a tool for simultaneously undoing oppressive structures, and imagining the liberatory ones that might one day take their place.

-More detailed information about their on-stage work is listed below:
+More detailed information about Benji’s on-stage work is listed below:

 World After This One (Work In Progress)

-Looking through the lenses of three distinct Black art forms—the queer street style of vogue, the Afro-Boricua dance and drumming tradition of bomba, and gospel music—World After This One examines how Black people have always relied on the found materials of the present to construct portals to impossible futures.
-Blurring the lines between the secular and sacred, celebration and mourning, the past and the yet-to-pass, World After This One imagines Black liberation not as a metaphor, but a possibility.
+Looking through the lenses of three Black art forms—the queer street style of vogue, the Afro-Boricua dance and drumming tradition of bomba, and gospel music—World After This One uses movement and spoken word to examine how Black people have historically reclaimed the materials of empire to construct portals to impossible futures.
+Blurring the lines between the secular and the sacred, celebration and mourning, the past and the yet-to-pass, World After This One imagines Black liberation not as a metaphor, but a possibility.

 “World After This One collapses time, conjuring a liberated Black future by stirring up our artistic past.
 Through dance, Hart reveals what the body already knows of freedom.
 Through language, Hart restores our radical imaginations.
 Combined, they transform the impossible into a world we can begin to see, feel, and choose.”